 mean property owned or controlled by Grand Valley State University

-Standale Plaza in the City of Walker.
+and includes the Standale Plaza in the City of Walker.

 - Department of Public Safety: Department of Public Safety shall

 mean the Grand Valley State University Department of Public Safety

 which is comprised of Police, Security, Emergency Management, and